Reference architecture: Up to 60 RPS or 3,000 users

 Supported modifications for lower user counts (HA)

-The 3,000 user GitLab reference architecture is the smallest we recommend that achieves High Availability (HA).
-However, for environments that need to serve fewer users but maintain HA, there are several supported modifications you can make to this architecture to reduce complexity and cost.
+The 60 RPS or 3,000 users GitLab reference architecture is the smallest we recommend that achieves High Availability (HA).
+However, for environments that need to serve fewer users or a lower RPS but maintain HA, there are several supported modifications you can make to this architecture to reduce complexity and cost.

-It should be noted that to achieve HA with GitLab, the 3,000 user architecture’s makeup is ultimately what is required.
-Each component has various considerations and rules to follow, and the 3,000 user architecture meets all of these.
-Smaller versions of this architecture will be fundamentally the same, but with smaller performance requirements, several modifications can be considered as follows:
+It should be noted that to achieve HA with GitLab, the 60 RPS or 3,000 users architecture’s makeup is ultimately what is required.
+Each component has various considerations and rules to follow, and the architecture meets all of these.
+Smaller versions of this architecture will be fundamentally the same, but with smaller performance requirements, the following modifications are supported as follows:

 • Lowering node specs: Depending on your user count, you can lower all suggested node specs as desired.
 However, it’s recommended that you don’t go lower than the general requirements.

-• Combining select nodes: Some nodes can be combined to reduce complexity at the cost of some performance:
+• Combining select nodes: The following specific components are supported to be combined onto the same nodes to reduce complexity at the cost of some performance:

 • PostgreSQL and PgBouncer: PgBouncer nodes could be removed and instead be enabled on PostgreSQL nodes with the Internal Load Balancer pointing to them.
 However, to enable Database Load Balancing, a separate PgBouncer array is still required.

-• Reducing the node counts: Some node types do not need consensus and can run with fewer nodes (but more than one for redundancy).
-This will also lead to reduced performance.
+• Reducing the node counts: Some node types do not need consensus and can run with fewer nodes (but more than one for redundancy):

 • GitLab Rails and Sidekiq: Stateless services don’t have a minimum node count.
 Two are enough for redundancy.